Simon-Campbell/Simon-Campbell.github.io/_posts/2016-05-29-the-case-for-releasing-early-releasing-often.md

   - releasing
   - agile
 ---
 Major software systems can be intimidating to release to the public, perhaps due to the potentially complex nature of a software release.
 One pitfall I have noted during my career is that people can fall into the trap of releasing too much functionality at one time.
 Larger releases of software generally leads to a complex release and a release process that is not frequently followed.
 This release process is generally not refined due to the infrequency of it being followed.
-In order to counteract that I recommend the the Release Early, Release Often (RERO)[^1] software development philosophy.
+In order to counteract that I recommend the Release Early, Release Often (RERO)[^1] software development philosophy.

 A larger set of functionality released at once makes the impact of a failed deployment much greater: rollback becomes more difficult and if rollback has to occur, then it is likely **everything** is rolled back [^2].
 Contrast this to the scenario of rolling out a single feature: if that fails, then you only have to rollback that feature.
 The impact of having to roll back several features is less than that of rolling back several.